-Exposure to high-quality early childhood education (ECE) is the foundation for future academic success, especially for children from low-income families.
-Increasing access to subsidized child care is one of the many pathways that Texas is utilizing to provide...
+Exposure to high-quality child care is the foundation for a child’s academic and social-emotional success, especially for children from low-income families.
+Increasing access to subsidized child care is one of the many strategies used to provide affordable early...

 RESOURCES & DATA TOOLS